DimaOanaTeodora/Snake-game/README.md

 The game ends when the snake eats himself or collides with the obstacles/walls.

 ## Menu
-You can scroll through the menus using up/down direction of movement of the joystcik.
+You can scroll through the menus moving the joystcik up/down.
-You can choose an option from the menu through the right direction of movement from the joystick.
+You can choose an option from the menu moving the joystick right.
 Menu design:
 ```
 - MAIN MENU
   - START - choose to start the game